FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 <img src="images/v1output.jpg"/> <br>

->📷 Take a screenshot of your deployed application and save it as a .jpg or .png with the filename `app.png`.
-You will be prompted to upload the screenshot in the Peer Assignment.
+📷 Take a screenshot of your deployed application and save it as **app.png**.

 12. Log into the health app using any credentials.
 Since the app is in demo mode right now, it will accept any credentials you enter.